MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 The **ArgumentCompletions** attribute allows you to add tab completion values to a specific parameter.
 An **ArgumentCompletions** attribute must be defined for each parameter that needs tab completion.
-Similar to **ArgumentCompleter**, the specified values are available when the user presses <kbd>Tab</kbd> after the parameter name.
+The **ArgumentCompletions** attribute is similar to **ValidateSet**.
+Both attributes take a list of values to be presented when the user presses <kbd>Tab</kbd> after the parameter name.
+However, unlike **ValidateSet**, the values are not validated.
+Therefore the user can supply any value, not just the values in the list.

-Unlike the **ArgumentCompleter** attribute which needs a scriptblock to define the options, the **ArgumentCompletions** attribute is similar to **ValidateSet** and only needs a list of string options to enable tab completion.
+The **ArgumentCompletions** attribute should not be confused with the **ArgumentCompleter** attribute, which needs a scriptblock to define the options. the specified values are available

 The syntax is as follows: